 What Causes PMDD?

 The exact cause of PMDD is yet unknown.
 However, researchers think that it may be due to an abnormal reaction to hormonal fluctuations, which is related to your menstrual cycle.
-Studies have shown a connection between the low level of serotonin (which is a chemical in your brain that helps transmit nerve signals and is also called as the happy chemical) and the decrease in serotonin leads to PMDD symptoms.
+Studies have shown a connection between the low level of serotonin (which is a chemical in your brain that helps transmit nerve signals and is also called the happy chemical) and the decrease in serotonin leads to PMDD symptoms.

-Since the cause is still yet to be discovered, let’s discuss about PMDD’s risk factors so that you are able to prevent this disorder, from happening in any part of your life.
+Since the cause is still yet to be discovered, let’s discuss PMDD’s risk factors so that you are able to prevent this disorder, from happening in any part of your life.
 Thus, risk factors include the following:

 Stress.
 You may have heard of this word, but this should not be taken lightly since it can lead to many illnesses.
 As for PMDD, a history of interpersonal trauma and seasonal changes are all environmental factors that are connected with the presence of this condition.